elephantscale/es-training-new/vault-consul/slides/Vault_architecture.md

 ## Now Vault is unsealed

+* After the Vault is unsealed
+  * requests can be processed from the HTTP API to the Core.
+  * The core is used to
+    * manage the flow of requests through the system,
+    * enforce ACLs, and
+    * ensure audit logging is done.

+* The client needs to authenticate.
+  * Vault provides configurable auth methods
+  * Provides flexibility in the authentication mechanism used

 Notes:

 * After the Vault is unsealed, requests can be processed from the HTTP API to the Core.
 The core is used to manage the flow of requests through the system, enforce ACLs, and ensure audit logging is done.